Skip to main content

 On the topic of anime, it is piracy to use sites that host the shows illegally.
 As it's piracy, it is illegal in most countries.
 The Bible tells us to obey the government.
 Peter says for us to "Submit yourselves to every ordinance of man" (1 Peter 2:13) and mentions specifically kings (2:13) and governors (2:14).
 We're to submit to the rulers of this world.

 Paul, here, makes it very clear that Christians are supposed to humble themselves and be obedient to the government.
-Obviously their reach ends where the Bible starts but there are many laws which don't conflict with Scripture—such as piracy laws.
+Obviously, their reach ends where the Bible starts, but many laws don't conflict with Scripture, such as piracy laws.

 "Thou shalt not steal."
 (Exodus 20:15)